 When a file is deleted you’re actually just removing a marker that points to where the file was stored on the disc.
 The file actually exists on the disc until its space is overwritten by new information.
 Until that happens, you have a chance to recover Word documents.

-Recovering Word Documents after a Crash
+How to recover Word Documents after a Crash?

 Recovering Word documents that didn’t save doesn’t always stem from user errors.
 Whether your system unexpectedly went down or Microsoft Word crashed, Word documents can be recovered if you quickly search for the lost files before other files can take their disk space.